 OUTSIDE: JUNKYARD DOG.
 INSIDE:RAW V-8 POWER AND TUBULAR TECHNOLOGY

 During World War II Balchowsky was a belly gunner in the turret of a B-24 Liberator.
 On what turned out to be his last mission over Europe his bomber was hit so hard by fighters and flack the crew had little choice but to abandon her.
-Milking the plane as far back as far back as possible into France, Balchowsky, wounded, was forced with the rest of the crew to bail out, France being friendly territory, thus avoiding possible capture by the enemy.
+The pilot milked the damaged plane as far back as possible and after crossing over into France, Balchowsky, who had been wounded, and the rest of the crew was forced to bail out, France at least, being friendly territory, eliminated somewhat the possible capture by the enemy.
 Following a short recuperation period, being an experienced belly gunner, he was sent to the China-Burma-India theater, more specifically Burma, where he finished out the war